hyphacoop/handbook/Hypha-Worker-Co-operative/bylaws.md

     the approval of the board of directors.

-  1. **Employment Requirements** – All permanent employees must be members of the Co-operative.
-An employee is a permanent employee if the employee has been employed for a probationary period of at least 1 year.
+  1. **Employment Requirements** – All permanent employees must be members of the Co-operative.[^4] An employee is a permanent employee if the employee has been employed for a probationary period of at least 1 year.

      The probationary period commences from the first day of employment.
 Employees